Get practical help if you're on the streets

 The council might agree to you paying in instalments if you're on a low income or claim benefits.

 You may be able to get help with storage costs though a local welfare assistance scheme.
-Enter your postcode below to see if your council runs a scheme:
+Find your council and ask if they run a scheme.

 Moving your belongings from council storage